Photo of Joe T. Sylve

 3. Object MapsEarlier in this series, we discussed APFS Containers and how they address physical objects via...

-Volume Layer
+The Volume and File-System Layer

 1. Volume Superblock ObjectsThe Volume Superblock is a data structure containing key information about an individual APFS volume....